micmejia/bible-dump/NKJV/Acts/Acts 18.md

 And he drove them from the judgment seat.

 ###### 17
-Then [^d]all the Greeks took Sosthenes, the ruler of the synagogue, and beat _him_ before the judgment seat.
+Then all the Greeks took Sosthenes, the ruler of the synagogue, and beat _him_ before the judgment seat.
 But Gallio took no notice of these things. ## Paul Returns to Antioch

 ###### 18
-So Paul still remained [^e]a good while.
+So Paul still remained a good while.
 Then he took leave of the brethren and sailed for Syria, and Priscilla and Aquila _were_ with him.
 He had _his_ hair cut off at Cenchrea, for he had taken a vow.

 ###### 19
 And he came to Ephesus, and left them there; but he himself entered the synagogue and reasoned with the Jews.